SimmonsRitchie/spotify-autocomplete/README.md

 4. Sign up for developer access to [Spotify's Web API](https://developer.spotify.com/documentation/web-api/).
 Take note of your Client ID and Client Secret key.

-5. Set up a .env file using the .env template provided in this repo.
+5. Set up a .env file using the .env template provided in this repo:

    `cp .env.example .env`

 Set your Spotify Client ID and Client Secret to the REACT_APP_CLIENT_ID and REACT_APP_CLIENT_SECRET variables.
+Please note that it is also important to set SKIP_PREFLIGHT_CHECK to true, which prevents a bug relating to craco when building the project.

 ### Local dev